 For example, the USDA’s Center for Nutrition Policy and Promotion created the Food Guide Pyramid for Young Children to teach people between the ages of 12 and 18 to eat healthily.
 Although their target market is obviously much broader — their mission is to improve the health of all Americans — the messaging of this particular offer was tailored to resonate with a younger subset of their market.

 Target audiences tend to focus on demographic and psychographic information, including geography, gender, age, marital status and other information about consumer lifestyles.
-In other words, a target audience delineates the attitudes and behaviors of a specific group of people in regards to purchasing decisions.
+In other words, a target audience delineates the attitudes and behaviors of a specific group of people with regard to purchasing decisions.

 Ideal Customer Profiles & Buyer Personas